 In Coats v.
-Dish, Mr. Coats asserts that he uses medical marijuana off the job, never at work, and is never under the influence of the drug at work.
+Dish, Mr. Coats asserts that he uses medical marijuana off the job, never at work, and is never under the influence of the

+A closely watched case before the Colorado Supreme Court will establish whether employers in the state can maintain a drug-free workplace. drug at work.
 He alleges the company had no right to fire him for testing positive for marijuana because a little-known provision in the Colorado Civil Rights Act protects employees from being fired for engaging in legal activities off the clock.
 Dish argues that marijuana is illegal under federal law and thus invalidates this provision in the state law.
 Lower courts upheld the employer's right to fire him.
-The Colorado Supreme Court is expected to rule soon on Mr. Coats' appeal.10
+The Colorado Supreme Court is expected to rule soon on Mr. Coats' appeal.